 Presentation Day Manual

-The Alameda County, Regional and State 4-H Presentation Day follows the current 4-H Presentation Manual - Revised October 2016.*
+The Alameda County, Bay/Coast Area and State 4-H Presentation Day follows the current 4-H Presentation Manual - Revised October 2016.*

 Public speaking is a cornerstone of the 4-H Youth Development Program; this manual gives all the necessary information to present effectively and within the 4-H guidelines.